habitat-sh/habitat/components/docs-chef-io/content/habitat/overview.md

     weight = 10
 +++

-Refer to the following sections for details about the current approach its limitations and details about the multi-channel package refresh approach.
+Refer to the following sections for details about the current approach, its limitations, and details about the multi-channel package refresh approach.

 ## Current approach and limitations